CardinalSys/CardinalSys/README.md

-Hi, I’m @KuhakuGDev and I work in unity with C#.
-I currently focus on upgrade my C# habilities in unity but, I will like in a future learn C++ for make games in Uneal Engine.
+Hi, I'm @KuhakuGDev and I'm a C# program and game developer.
+I'm the creator of the Rainbow Six Siege Tracker with reverse engineering for TinoRed on Cuba (its a intranet).
+I have on my github repositories some of my games prototipes in Unity.

-I speak 3 lenguage: Spanish, English and Italian.
-Now I’m studing Japanes to.
+Also I have knows of programming on Ren'py, C++ and Python.

-私は@KuhakuGDevです。私はにほんべ行きますから、にほんごおべんきょおします 。
+P.d: I speak three lenguage english, spanish and italian.

 <!---